The Travel Tipping Point: UK Summer Staycations

 But as much as I love nipping off to the Continent at any time of year, I have always preferred to book the lion’s share of my European trips away in the Autumn and Winter, and save the summer largely for staying at home – because I wait all year for my own country to get warm, and my garden to be nice enough to sit in, and I simply can’t see why I’d want to fly off somewhere that’s warm all year round as soon as it actually does.

 They say an Englishman’s home is his castle and that’s confirmed by a recent survey by Chill Insurance which showed that the Irish love staying home – and feeling lazy and the desire to save money were in the top three reasons polled.

-Now further research is showing that British holidaymakers are re-considering a UK summer staycation for 2017 en masse as a combination of the weak pound and uncertainty about Brexit, as well as political turmoil and travel restrictions in multiple other nations (The USA, The Gambia, Egypt, Turkey to name but a few) lead us to realise that what we have on our own doorstep is pretty awesome, as well as easier to get to, especially in the summer.
+Now further research is showing that British holidaymakers are re-considering a UK summer staycation en masse as a combination of the weak pound and uncertainty about Brexit, as well as political turmoil and travel restrictions in multiple other nations (The USA, The Gambia, Egypt, Turkey to name but a few) lead us to realise that what we have on our own doorstep is pretty awesome, as well as easier to get to, especially in the summer.

-A UK summer staycation in 2017 is clearly the answer; we can be a bit lazy which is what holidays should be about – with no long passport control queues, having to exchange money or learn a new language going on a break in the UK is undoubtedly easier.
+A UK summer staycation is clearly the answer; we can be a bit lazy which is what holidays should be about – with no long passport control queues, having to exchange money or learn a new language going on a break in the UK is undoubtedly easier.